-However, some people have an extreme fear of social situations that is overwhelming and affects their daily lives.
+However, some people have an extreme fear of social situations that is overwhelming and affects their everyday activities and daily lives.
 They may dread or worry excessively about social situations for weeks, fearing that they will do something embarrassing or be rejected, and will go to great lengths to avoid the situations or otherwise endure it with distress.

 - Meeting new people